codebar/tutorials/js/lesson4/tutorial.md

 }
 ```

-### Handling a successful request

-Our `getGithubInfo` method will return the response from the server, including the HTTP status.
 If the request was successful, the status code will be 200.
 If we check that this code is 200, we know we can proceed to reading the data.

-Create a new method called `showUser()` that handles the response from the API, and performs this check on the passed `xmlhttp` variable.
+Create a new method called `showUser()` that handles the response from the API, and performs this check on the `xmlhttp` variable we just returned from our `getGithubInfo` method.
 Once the `keypress` block has called `getGithubInfo`, it should pass the result to `showUser`.

 ```js
 function showUser(xmlhttp) {